 UK enumerated tips that will help protect you from excessive UV rays:

 - Wear appropriate clothing.
-Long sleeves, long pants and skirts provide enough cover.
-Dark coloured clothes provide more protection than light coloured ones.
+Long sleeves, long pants, and skirts provide enough cover.
+Dark-coloured clothes provide more protection than light-coloured ones.

 - Wear sunscreen.
 Consider sunscreen as one part of your skincare regimen.
 Choose sunscreen with at least SPF15.
-Follow instructions on the label for proper application.
+Follow the instructions on the label for proper application.

 - Wear a hat, especially if you will be out in a beach, park, open field, or in your backyard.
 This will protect your scalp, face, and neck area.